pivotal/docs-tas-adapter/troubleshooting.md

 Finished unsuccessfully (Encountered failure condition ReconcileFailed == True:  (message: No matching export/secret))
 ```
 #### Possible Causes
-1. The `Secret` for application image registry does not exist.
+1. The `Secret` for the application image registry does not exist.
-2. The `SecretExport` to copy the above secret to the `cf` namespace does not exist.
+2. The `SecretExport` to copy the above Secret to the `cf` namespace does not exist.
 #### Troubleshooting Steps/Potential Solutions
-1. Verify that both `Secret` and `SecretExport` exist by following Steps 3 & Step 4 in [configure-the-installation-settings](install.md#configure-installation-settings)
+1. Verify that both the `Secret` and `SecretExport` exist by following steps 3 and 4 in the ["Configure the installation settings"](install.md#configure-installation-settings) section of the installation docs.

 ### Organization not found when creating an Org.
 #### Symptom